DataFire/Integrations/integrations/generated/gov_bc_ca_geocoder/README.md

 ## Description

 This API represents address cleaning, correction, completion, geocoding, reverse geocoding, and proximity resources for intersection addresses, physical addresses and their occupants in British Columbia.
-CORS is enabled for gov.bc.ca only.
-Please read our <a href=https://github.com/bcgov/api-specs/blob/master/COLLECTION_NOTICE.md#collection-notice target="_blank">data collection notice</a>
+Two endpoints are provided for this API: one is public (apps.gov.bc.ca/pub/geocoder), the other is restricted (geocoder.api.gov.bc.ca) and requires an API key.
+For the public endpoint CORS is only enabled for gov.bc.ca, whereas the restricted endpoint allows CORS for all domains.
+Please read our [data collection notice](https://github.com/bcgov/api-specs/blob/master/COLLECTION_NOTICE.md#collection-notice).

+Please note that you may experience issues when submitting requests to the delivery or test environment if using this [OpenAPI specification](https://github.com/bcgov/api-specs) in other API console viewers.

+[Developer API keys](https://github.com/bcgov/gwa/wiki/Developer-Guide#developer-api-keys) are unique and provide the ability to make up to 2 requests per second.
+Production government applications may use organization API keys which are further described in [the Developer guide](https://github.com/bcgov/gwa/wiki/Developer-Guide#developer-api-keys).

 ## Actions